-I am an eco-physiologist with experience working on a diverse array of taxa in a broad range of ecosystems.
-Most recently, I’ve been fascinated in how host-associated microbial communities can facilitate host population persistence and resilience through their ability to influence host phenotypes.
-I am also interested in how free-living and host-associated microbial communities can be used as biomonitoring tools of ecosystem and population health or leveraged in ecosystem restoration efforts.
+I am a molecular ecologist with experience working on a diverse array of taxa (plants, birds, mammals, plankton, microbiota) across a range of ecosystems.
+In particular, I am fascinated with how host-associated microbial communities can bolster plant or animal population resilience, and how disruptions in the microbiome can be consequential for population health or ecosystem function.
+I am also interested in how free-living and host-associated microbial communities can be used for ecosystem and population health bio-monitoring or leveraged as tools for habitat restoration.
+In my research I strive to characterize the consequences of variation in microbial communities for the ecology and evolution of macrobiological life.

 Education

-PhD, Veterinary Medical Sciences – University of Calgary, Calgary AB (2019 – Present)
+PhD, Veterinary Medical Sciences – University of Calgary, Calgary AB (2019 – 2023)

 Ecology and fitness consequences of gut microbiome variation in a population of feral hindgut fermenters